KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 She says people still need to learn programming from scratch, but can be inspired by vibe coding.
 Be modular.
 Do a section at a time, read through the code yourself.
 Test the code.

-Action items for making Django more friendly to work with LLMS:
+Action items for making Django more friendly to work with LLMs:
 * Central resources
 * Tell a Django AI story
-* Make it clear and straightforward to integrate an LLM with a Django app to create a chat app
 * Be open to AI as a community and framework
+* Make it clear and straightforward to integrate an LLM with a Django app to create a chat app (think FastAPI)

 Chat is the primary interface and Marlene believes it will continue to be.